bitloops/blog/articles/how_to_convert_figma_into_react.md

 ---
-title: Convert Figma Designs to React Components
+title: Converting Figma Designs into React Components like a Pro!
 description: Want to streamline your Figma to React workflow?
 This step-by-step guide shows you how to convert Figma designs into reusable React components, manage assets, apply CSS styling, and ensure responsiveness.
 Learn best practices for structuring your project and see how Bitloops automates the process, saving developers 10+ hours of manual work.
 author: Sergio
 date: 10-03-2025